timothybond/autoupdater/README.md

 AutoUpdater.PostBuild has logic to create packages, including authoring the essential "current.json" file.

-There's a .bat file in AutoUpdater.Main that rebuilds the solution, publishes packages for each architecture, and runs AutoUpdater.PostBuild against them.
+There's a Powershell script in AutoUpdater.Main that rebuilds the solution, publishes packages for each architecture, and runs AutoUpdater.PostBuild against them.
 When this is done, there will be a "packages" directory in AutoUpdater.Main\bin\Release\net8.0 that contains everything that needs to be uploaded to the repository.

 ## Hosted Packages